FirmanFathoni/freehackquest-writeups/admin/100_logs/README.md

 	[keva] sea-kg

-Solve by author:
+Solution:

-* Search in logs admin100
+* Searching in logs for `admin100`
-* Open this page
+* Opening this page
-* Flag is forensicsandadminsclose
+* Flag: forensicsandadminsclose